bormaxi8080/starred/README.md

 ## TypeScript

+- [openai/openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
+- [smocker-dev/smocker](https://github.com/smocker-dev/smocker) - Smocker is a simple and efficient HTTP mock server and proxy
 - [dittofeed/dittofeed](https://github.com/dittofeed/dittofeed) - Open-source customer engagement.
 Automate transactional and marketing messages across email, SMS, mobile push, WhatsApp, Slack, and more 📨
 - [podman-desktop/podman-desktop](https://github.com/podman-desktop/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
 Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy conta
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.